 - Most plastics we use are cheaply made.
 They have imperfections and pollutants in them that create unintended side effects.

 - Bio-based plastics are just as likely to be hazardous as petroleum-based plastics.
-The additives used in them give certain qualities.
+The additives used in them change certain qualities.

 We won't find wide scale solutions to plastic pollution and endocrine disruptors overnight.
 But what everyday actions can you take now to minimise your exposure to EDCs?